Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Experimental Results and Discussion

 \subsection{Comparative Analysis of Qualitative Results}

-As shown in Fig.~\ref{figexp}, we compare the baseline method (single ray sampling combined with Euclidean smoothing) with the proposed method (VCS based on geometric diffusion).
+As shown in Figure.~\ref{figexp}, we compare the baseline method (SRS + Euclidean smoothing) with the proposed method (VCS + HCD).
 While both yield comparable results for models of low complexity, the proposed approach demonstrates superior robustness as resolution and topological complexity increase.
-It produces cohesive saliency regions with minimal noise, aligning closely with GT density.
-Specifically, the baseline method reveals intrinsic flaws on nonconvex topologies such as \#2 (Plant) and \#7 (Plate).
+It produces cohesive saliency regions with minimal noise, aligning closely with GT density maps.
+Specifically, the baseline method reveals intrinsic flaws on nonconvex topologies such as \#4 (Plant) and \#9 (Plate).
 By relying on spatial linear distance rather than topological connectivity, it induces saliency leakage across structures that are spatially proximal but disconnected.
 In contrast, the proposed method enforces strict manifold constraints to ensure topological correctness.
-For intricate geometries like \#3 and \#4 (Towers), the synergy between VCS and geometric diffusion prevents signal dispersion into voids while overcoming sampling sparsity on slender structures.
+For intricate geometries like \#7 (Towers1) and \#8 (Towers2), the synergy between VCS and geometric diffusion prevents signal dispersion into voids while overcoming sampling sparsity on slender structures.
 This combined mechanism yields saliency maps of high quality characterized by sharp boundaries and topological integrity.

 \textbf{\textit{Ablation Analysis.}} We conduct an ablation study to isolate the contributions of the VCS strategy and the proposed processing pipeline.
-The study is designed with two configurations: \begin{itemize} \item Sampling Strategy: As shown in Fig.~\ref{figexp} (b), we compare data acquisition using single ray sampling versus VCS, while fixing the generation method to our proposed processing pipeline.
-To ensure trajectory consistency, the single ray is defined as the central axis of the visual cone and is recorded synchronously with the VCS data. \item Processing Pipeline: As shown in Fig.~\ref{figexp} (c), we utilize VCS for data acquisition in both cases but compare the saliency generation using the baseline Euclidean Gaussian smoothing versus our proposed pipeline. \end{itemize} Observations indicate that data acquired via VCS exhibit superior spatial continuity, preserving a saliency peak distribution that aligns highly with the GT density eye-tracking.
-Furthermore, geometric connectivity constraints within our processing pipeline successfully prevent signal leakage across surfaces, ensuring the topological correctness of saliency propagation.
+The study is designed with two configurations: 1, Sampling Strategy: As shown in Figure.~\ref{figab}(a), we compare data acquisition using SRS versus VCS, while fixing the generation method to our proposed HCD pipeline.
+To ensure trajectory consistency, the single ray is defined as the central axis of the visual cone and is recorded synchronously with the VCS data.
+2, Processing Pipeline: As shown in Figure.~\ref{figab}(b), we utilize VCS for data acquisition in both cases but compare the generation of saliency using the Euclidean smoothing baseline versus our proposed HCD pipeline.